whotheheckisleo/NintendoSwitchArduinoScripts/Pokemon Legends ZA/README.md

 # Pokemon Legends ZA Scripts

 In this file I explain the scripts in the Pokemon Legends ZA folder.
+The script decisions below are written in the order they were made.

 ## Spam A Button